nice-game-hints/deponia/04-village/coffee.md

 ---
-title: How to brew awaking coffee
+title: How to make awakening coffee
-keywords: goal, coffee, lonzo
+keywords: goal, coffee, lonzo, gizmo
 ---
 # Goal does not wake up
 Did you talk to Gizmo?
 He is next to Goal in the Town Hall